naldeborgh7575/brain_segmentation/README.md

 ### Model Architecture ([code](https://github.com/naldeborgh7575/brain_segmentation/blob/master/Segmentation_Models.py))

-I use a four-layer Convolutional Neural Network (CNN) model that that requires minimal [pre-processing](#pre-processing) and can distinguish healthy tissue, actively enhancing tumor and non-advancing tumor regions (Figure 7).
+I use a four-layer Convolutional Neural Network (CNN) model that, besides [n4ITK](#mri-pre-processing) bias correction, requires minimal [pre-processing](https://github.com/naldeborgh7575/brain_segmentation/blob/master/brain_pipeline.py).
+The model can distinguish between and predict healthy tissue, actively enhancing tumor and non-advancing tumor regions (Figure 7).
 The local invariant nature of CNNs allows for abstraction of token features for classification without relying on large-scale spatial information that is inconsistent in the case of tumor location.

 <img alt="Basic ConvNet model architecture" src="images/model_architecture.png" width=600>
 <sub><b>Figure 6: </b> Basic model architecture of my segmentation model.
 Input is four 33x33 patches from a randomly selected slice.
 Each imaging pulse sequence is input as a channel into the net, followed by four convolution/max pooling layers (note- the last convolutional layer is not followed by max pooling). </sub>